YourMatt/dyspro-backup-manager/README.md

 3. Run `npm install -g`.
 The `dysprobackup` and `dysprobackupmanage` commands should now be accessible for command line or CronTab use. _If you plan on editing this code, you may want to use `npm link` so that changes to the source are reflected by any global use of the shell commands._
-4. Copy or move the `.env.sample` file to `.env`.
+4. Move the `dysprobackup.conf.sample` file to `/etc/dysprobackup.conf`.
-5. Adjust the values within `.env` to match your environment.
+5. Adjust the values within `/etc/dysprobackup.conf` to match your environment.

 ## Usage
 This includes two utilities.
 The `dysprobackup` command will perform the backup operations, while the